Partial Encryption

 The 2020 Crucible: Protests, Tear Gas, and Accountability

-The summer of 2020 tested Philadelphia's commitment to transparency.
+The summer of 2020 was where Philadelphia's radio access arrangement got its hardest test.
 Following George Floyd's murder, thousands marched through the city.
-What happened next revealed both the value of scanner access and why some might want it eliminated.
+What happened next is both an argument for scanner access and an explanation for why officials moved to eliminate it.

 May 30, 2020